dominikkomar-github/dominikkomar-github/README.md

 ###

-<p align="left">I'm a highly motivated junior developer with a strong foundation in computer science and a passion for exploring new technologies.
-I'm skilled in web development (HTML, CSS, JavaScript) and core programming languages (C#, Python).</p>
+<p align="left">I'm a Python enthusiast and aspiring developer!
+ I have a strong foundation in computer science and a passion for exploring new technologies.
+While I'm skilled in web development (HTML, CSS, JavaScript) and core programming languages (C#), my heart truly lies in Python.
+I'm eager to leverage my skills and pursue a career that allows me to delve deeper into the world of Python and its vast applications.</p>

 ###